 - ⅛ teaspoon black pepper

-- Shake the jar vigorously to emulsify the ingredients.
-Taste and adjust quantities as desired.
-Vinaigrette can be stored in the refrigerator for up to 2 weeks; make sure to bring to room temperature and shake well before serving.
+- Store in the refrigerator for up to 2 weeks; bring to room temperature and stir before serving.